seeloesix/homebridge-sense-energy-monitor/README.md

-# Homebridge Sense Power Meter V2
+# Homebridge Sense Energy Monitor

 Enhanced Homebridge plugin for the Sense Home Energy Monitor with comprehensive API integration from tadthies/sense.